This tour is no longer available, please see similar tours below or send an enquiry

 We start our day with a visit to Knysna Heads, two tall sandstone cliffs that form a channel through which the turbulent Indian Ocean enters the calmer Knysna Lagoon.We have a bit more time to relax in town before leaving for Oudtshoorn after lunch.As we head inland and over a pass, the landscape changes drastically and we enter the Little Karoo, a much dryer, hotter region.
 Oudtshoorn itself became renowned for its trade in ostrich feathers and is still the ostrich capital of the world.
 Our guesthouse is out of town in De Rust, a tranquil, rural Karoo village.

-Day 6 : Visit Cango Caves And Meiringspoort Waterfall
+Day 6 : Visit Cango Caves and Meiringspoort Waterfall

 Location: Oudtshoorn